bjcliangMIT/Readings/Network.md

 * Moody, James (1998).
 Matrix methods for calculating the triad census.
 Social Networks, 20(4), 291-299.
 * Fararo, T. J., & Doreian, P. (1984).
 Tripartite structural analysis: Generalizing the Breiger-Wilson formalism.
 Social Networks, 6(2), 141-175.

-### Agency, Duality
-* Sewell, William Jr. (1992.)
-A Theory of Structure: Duality, Agency, and Transformation.
-American Journal of Sociology 98, 1:1-29.

-### Centrality, Power, and Inequality
+## Centrality, Power, and Inequality
 * Bonacich, Phillip.
 1987.
 “Power and Centrality: A Family of Measures (Links to an external site.)”
 American Journal of Sociology 92:1170-118.
 * Feld, Scott.
 1991.
 “Why Your Friends Have More Friends Than You Do.”
 American Journal of Sociology 96:1464-77.
 * Zerubavel, Noam et al. (2015.)
 Neural Mechanisms Tracking Popularity in Real-World Social Networks.
 Proceedings of the National Academy of Sciences.